It’s not great.

 Like most trans people, I had to rely on networks of other trans people who had previously undergone the surgery to find the healthcare information I needed.
 (Skylar Soopaiboon’s zine Basic [Top] Surgery Survival Guide – A Zine for Trans and Non-binary Babes and Allies was particularly helpful!)
 I’m still not fully recovered and my surgery didn’t come out quite the way it should, despite the extra money I paid.

-When I was an undergraduate student I interned at the ArQuives (formerly the Canadian Lesbian and Gay Archives), and during my time there I put together an exhibition on their materials on what it meant to be nonbinary in Canada, titled, perhaps uncreatively, Genderqueer in Canada.4 For that project, my focus was on the numerous and wonderfully heterogenous array of terms used to describe what it meant to be the “other” or (sometimes) third gender in Canada, and on the slow progress for legal recognition (still incomplete).
+When I was an undergraduate student I interned at the ArQuives (formerly the Canadian Lesbian and Gay Archives), and during my time there I put together an exhibition on their materials on what it meant to be nonbinary in Canada, titled, perhaps uncreatively, Genderqueer in Canada. ((Note: I have a strong aversion to the term “nonbinary.”
+I dislike being defined through negation, so I prefer the term “genderqueer.”
+Hence the title of the exhibition.))
+For that project, my focus was on the numerous and wonderfully heterogenous array of terms used to describe what it meant to be the “other” or (sometimes) third gender in Canada, and on the slow progress for legal recognition (still incomplete).

 Articles like Mel Woods’ — written by trans people, for trans people — are sorely needed, because beyond lamenting what isn’t present, they actually provide a list of resources by province, which can help someone find the care they need.
 Though, in all likelihood, they’ll also still need to rely on trans care networks.
 If that’s you right now, email me, and I’m available to chat.